Misinformation is dangerous.

 - Get help if needed.
 It can be frustrating when you’re preaching the truth from the proverbial rooftop.
 But don’t give in.
 You should consider help from professionals to propel truth and diminish those damaging your brand.

-Thomas Becher, APR, is director of marketing and PR services for ECU.
+By Thomas Becher, APR, the director of marketing and PR services for ECU.